AllynWaller/comp20-awaller/security/README.md

 # Security and Privacy Assessment

-Implemented: Two instances of a vulnerability found
+Implemented: Two instances of a vulnerability found, two more vulnerabilities found.
+Conclusion and Abstract written.

-To-Do: Find and document two more vulnerabilities
+To-Do: None

 Collaborators: No collaborators

-Time Spent: 2 hrs
+Time Spent: 3 hrs